leaysgur/cfw-bindings-wrangler-bridge/README.md

 This bridge makes it possible to interact with Cloudflare Workers bindings(like KV, D1, etc...) runtime APIs **in local development**.

-In a nutshell, you can use actual KV, D1 APIs during `vite dev`! 😉
+> In a nutshell, you can use actual KV, D1 APIs and values during `vite dev`! 😉

 ## How it works